sawyerit/stire-apps/README.md

 ### Install dependencies

 Run the install script.
-This installs the packages for the docs, reference and the stride client.
+This installs the packages for the apps reference and the Stride client.

 ```
 ./install.sh